 What About The Effect of HANA?

 The presentation of HANA has been that it would enormously speed both analytics and transaction process.
 Hasso Plattner has stated that HANA will deliver zero latency to all applications.
-If we take Hasso Plattner at his word, this means that the Fiori Cloud squares/transactions should have been limited only in the Internet connection latency, as the web, database, and application server should have performed an instantaneous return.
+If we take Hasso Plattner at his word, this means that the Fiori Cloud squares/transactions should have been limited only in the Internet connection latency, like the web, database, and application server should have performed an instantaneous return.
 The total number of seconds should have been 0.00, exclusive of the Internet time.

-We tested the fastest web page we know of, which is Google at .486 seconds.
+We tested the fastest web page we know of, which is Google, at .486 seconds.
 But Google only returns text (we tested it searching for a word).
 Still, this would seem to be the rough latency of the Internet itself, .486, or roughly 1/2 of a second.
 So while Google is very close to zero latency, SAP is far off the reservation.

-*At 1/2 a second, as one has to hit the return button and move one’s finger to hit the timer, verify the data populating the web page, and then re-hit the timer a very accurate measurement is not possible.
+*At 1/2 a second, as one has to hit the return button and move one’s finger to hit the timer, verify the data populating the web page, and then re-hit the timer, a very accurate measurement is not possible.

 However, the Fiori Cloud undoubtedly has HANA, yet the application transactions take an average of 4.33 seconds to load.